Jain8888/Steam-game-reccomendation-system/README.md

 # Steam-game-reccomendation-system
-Using collaborative filtering and content based filtering concepts to model a recommendation for steam
+Using collaborative filtering and content based filtering concepts to model a recommendation system for steam